ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>A chance of showers and thunderstorms.
-Sunny, with a high near 87.
-West northwest wind 5 to 10 mph, with gusts as high as
+Mostly sunny, with a high near 87.
+West northwest wind 5 to 10 mph, with gusts as high
-         18 mph.
+         as 18 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms before 7pm.
-Mostly clear, with a low around 70.
+Partly cloudy, with a low around 70.
 Northwest wind 3 to 8 mph.
 Chance of
          precipitation is 30%.<br></div>
    </p>
    <p>